emqx/emqx-docs/en_US/durability/managing-replication.md

 ### Add Sites

-When a new node joins the cluster, it is assigned a *Site ID* and can be included in the durable sessions.
+When a new node joins the cluster, it is assigned a *Site ID* and can be included in the durable storage.
 Some shard replica responsibilities will be transferred to the new site, which will then start replicating the data.
 ```shell
 $ emqx ctl ds join messages <Site ID>
 ok
 ```

 Depending on the cluster's data volume, joining a new site may take some time.
-While this process does not compromise the availability of durable sessions, it may temporarily affect cluster performance due to the background data transfer between sites.
+While this process does not compromise the availability of durable storages, it may temporarily affect cluster performance due to the background data transfer between sites.

-Changes to the set of durable sessions sites are durably stored, ensuring that node restarts or network partitions do not affect the outcome.
+Changes to the replica set are durably stored, ensuring that node restarts or network partitions do not affect the outcome.
 The cluster will eventually achieve the desired state consistently.

 ### Remove Sites